lucasgrocha/video_player/README.md

 * Was not possible to deploy the API on Heroku because I would spend some time to install the ```ffmpegthumbnailer``` on the server, them I decided to leave aside this idea and focus on rpsec testing.

-* In production the uploaded video should be save in AWS S3 (there's a config file at ```ìnitializers/carrierwave.rb``` to manage the storage).
+* In production the uploaded video should be saved in AWS S3 (there's a config file at ```ìnitializers/carrierwave.rb``` to manage the storage on each environment).

-* I made my own JWT authentication based on Its concepts to prevent spending time configuring devise and jwt from scratch.
+* I made my own JWT authentication based on Its concepts to prevent spending time configuring devise and jwt from scratch, Its totally conceptual.

-* Was very cool to develop the application! :D
+* Was very cool to develop the application and I learned a lot of new things! :D

 ### Author